Khaled-Abdelal/job-crawler/crawler/README.md

 A Golang service which handles receiving keywords and crawling different job sites for jobs then pushing them to be indexed.

+The Crawler relies on a time delay between requests to not be blocked by the providers.

 ## Getting Started

 ### Using docker